Informatics, PhD

 For more information about the Doctor of Philosophy requirements, see the Interdisciplinary Graduate Program in Informatics website.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.
-They also must meet the admission requirements of the informatics program; see Ph.D. and M.S.
-Admission on the program's website.
+They must also meet the admission requirements of the informatics program; see PhD and MS Admission on the program's website.

 Sample Plan of Study